LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 The RegExp Type
 ===============

-The ``regexp`` type allows a regular expression to be defined once and then re-used many times.
+The :type:`regexp` type allows a regular expression to be defined once and then reused many times.
 It facilitates simple search operations, splitting strings, and interactive find/replace operations.

-The ``regExp`` type has some advantages over the string methods which perform regular expression operations.
-Performance can be increased by compiling a regular expression once and then reusing it multiple times.
+The :type:`regExp` type has some advantages over the string methods that perform regular expression operations.
+Performance can be increased by creating a regular expression once and then reusing it multiple times.

 The regular expression type has a number of member methods which allow access to